nodejs/node-v0.x-archive/doc/api/vm.markdown

 but does not run it.
 Instead, it returns a `vm.Script` object representing this compiled code.
 This script can be run later many times using methods below.
 The returned script is not bound to any global object.
-It is bound before each run, just for that run. `filename` is optional.
+It is bound before each run, just for that run. `filename` is optional and is only used to clarify debug stack traces.

 In case of syntax error in `code`, `createScript` prints the syntax error to stderr and throws an exception.